 Phosphors

-CL spectroscopy is useful to analyze many different phosphors, including individual nanometer-sized crystals of Y1.98Tb0.02O2S and Gd1.98Tb0.02O2S.
+CL spectroscopy helps analyze many different phosphors, including individual nanometer-sized crystals of Y1.98Tb0.02O2S and Gd1.98Tb0.02O2S.
 In those studies, photon emission maps demonstrate a high degree of uniformity.
-Spectra from the two materials also show an identical intensity ratio between the 5D37FJ and 5D47FJ transitions, important evidence that the concentration of (activated) Tb3+ cations is very similar in these different crystals.
-Other researchers are developing these nanometer-sized phosphors as biological labels that are stable under electron beam illumination.
+Spectra from the two materials also show an identical intensity ratio between the 5D37FJ and 5D47FJ transitions, which is important evidence that the concentration of (activated) Tb3+ cations is very similar in these different crystals.
+Other researchers are developing these nanometer-sized phosphors as stable biological labels under electron beam illumination.